AlaaSaadAbdo/battoota/README.md

 - Customized it to fit my hand (my index finger is shorter than my ring finger)
 - Added Tenting Puck support

+The ZMK shield for it can be found [here](https://github.com/AlaaSaadAbdo/zmk-config/tree/master/config/boards/shields/34w_ducks)

-Here's how the board looks like:
+Here's how the PCB looks like:

 ![keeb](images/pcb.png)

-The shield for it can be found [here](https://github.com/AlaaSaadAbdo/zmk-config/tree/master/config/boards/shields/34w_ducks)